matteoc99/laravel-preference/README.md

 ## Casting

-set the cast when creating a Preference
+Set the cast when creating a Preference

 > [!NOTE]
 > a cast has 3 main jobs